-3.1.13 Measuring Equipment
+3.1.12 Measuring Equipment

-- 3.1.13.1 The FAI General Aviation Commission will, from time to time, authorize new measuring equipment or procedures, the details of which shall be set out in an Annex to this Section. - 3.1.13.2 Unless determined otherwise by the FAI General Aviation Commission, a flight recorder approved by the FAI Gliding Commission for use in gliding world record attempts may also be used in aeroplane record attempts, subject to conformity with the corresponding provision of FAI Sporting Code Section 3 and its Annexes and the accuracy of measurement requirements of this Section.
+- 3.1.12.1 The FAI General Aviation Commission will, from time to time, authorize new measuring equipment or procedures, the details of which shall be set out in an Annex to this Section. - 3.1.12.2 Unless determined otherwise by the FAI General Aviation Commission, a flight recorder approved by the FAI Gliding Commission for use in gliding world record attempts may also be used in aeroplane record attempts, subject to conformity with the corresponding provision of FAI Sporting Code Section 3 and its Annexes and the accuracy of measurement requirements of this Section.

-3.1.14 Control of Fuel Systems
+3.1.13 Control of Fuel Systems

-Where the record task does not permit refueling, the aircraft fuel tanks shall be sealed before takeoff by the Official Observer controlling the event.
-If an aircraft is equipped for in-flight refueling, but in-flight refueling is not to be accomplished during the record attempt, the air refueling equipment shall be similarly sealed.
+- 3.1.13.1 Where the record task does not permit refueling, the aircraft fuel tanks shall be sealed before takeoff by the Official Observer controlling the event.
+If an aircraft is equipped for in-flight refueling, but in-flight refueling is not to be accomplished during the record attempt, the air refueling equipment shall be similarly sealed. - 3.1.13.2 Onboard solar panels when used only to collect energy directly from the sun shall not be considered refuelling equipment.

-3.1.15 Powerplant Requirements
+3.1.14 Powerplant Requirements